topepo/ncb-2019-shiny/README.md

 Materials for the _R shiny tutorial with nonclinical applications_ at the 2019 Nonclinical Biostatistics conference

 Materials can be found at [`https://github.com/topepo/ncb-2019-shiny`](https://github.com/topepo/ncb-2019-shiny).
-If you've never used GitHub, just choose the green _Clone or download" button on the right-hand side and download the ZIP file.
+If you've never used GitHub, just choose the green _"Clone or download"_ button on the right-hand side and download the ZIP file.

 The main notes require a few R packages.
 You can install them using: